ericphanson/ExplicitImports.jl/README.md

 This is problematic for ExplicitImports.jl; unless we really use a full-blown interpreter (which I do think could be a viable strategy[^1]), we can't really execute this code to know what files are being included.
 Thus being unable to traverse dynamic includes is essentially an inherent limitation of the approach used in this package.

+The consequence of missing files is that the any names used or imports made in those files are totally missed.
+Even if we did take a strategy like "scan the package `src` directory for Julia code, and analyze all those files", without understanding `includes`, we wouldn't understand which files belong to which modules, making this analysis useless.

-However, we do detect this situation, so we can know when our analysis is invalid.
+However, we do at least detect this situation, so we can which modules are affected by the missing information, and (by default) refuse to make claims about them.
 For example, running `print_explicit_imports` on this module gives:

 ```sh
 julia> print_explicit_imports(MathOptInterface.Test, pkgdir(MathOptInterface))